zevwoodstock/zevwoodstock.github.io/posts/_posts/2023-05-17-proxclass.md

 operators and nonsmooth convex optimization.
 These notes are not meant to be used as a standalone resource.
 Please cite peer-reviewed material.
-Please send me typos and errors via e-mail; If you want feedback on the homework exercises, drop them off at my office (ZIB 3107).
+Please send me typos and errors via e-mail.
+If you would like feedback on the homework exercises, please drop them off at my office (ZIB 3107).

-These notes will be updated live as the class continues.
 <ul>
 <li>
  <a href="/media/publications/prox-notes-1.pdf">Lecture Notes 1</a>